JamesMunday98/AllSurveyPhotometry/README.md

 - Read in your RA and Dec (or lists of these) in degrees
 - (Optional) Inspect the search options for each survey - separated at the top of each function in obtainMultiProcess.py are the search radii for each survey
 - If you simply run the script after unpacking the files... it should work.
 The directory "Objects" should be created and you will see multiple folders for 15 RAs/Decs within.
 You can enter each folder to see what the outputs look like.
 The list is 15 random objects from a search, but the ones with e.g. RA = 23:55:36.77 or RA = 23:55:00.12 have many things
+- If desired, forced photometry from ATLAS is by far the slowest as it is being executed for each unique source on the ATLAS server.
+TESS/K2 can take a while too.
+The rest should appear almost instantly.

 # A note on science usage